-Few people outside Saudi Arabia had heard of Prince Mohammed bin Salman before his father became king in 2015.
-But since then, the 32-year-old has become the most influential figure in the world's leading oil exporter.
+Few people outside Saudi Arabia had heard of Mohammed bin Salman Al Saud before his father became king in 2015.
+But now, the 33-year-old crown prince is considered the de facto ruler of the world's leading oil exporter.

 Mohammed bin Salman was born on 31 August 1985, the eldest son of then-Prince Salman bin Abdul Aziz Al Saud's third wife, Fahdah bint Falah bin Sultan.

 After gaining a bachelor's degree in law at King Saud University in the capital Riyadh, he worked for several state bodies.
 In 2009, he was appointed special adviser to his father, who was serving as governor of Riyadh at the time.